SAMMISolutions/docs/doc_posts/_about/overview.md

 **License Information**

-All components of SAMMI are licensed under the terms of the Apache 2.0 license.
+SAMMI and all its components are licensed under the Apache 2.0 license.

-For more details, and third party license information, please see [here](https://github.com/SAMMISolutions/SAMMI-Official/tree/main/Licenses).
+For further details, including information about third-party licenses, please visit [here](https://github.com/SAMMISolutions/SAMMI-Official/tree/main/Licenses).

+**A Special Note of Gratitude**

-**SAMMI would not be where it is today without you!**
+SAMMI would not be where it is today without your support!